jhumelsine/jhumelsine.github.io/_posts/2025-08-31-what-is-an-object.md

 When I visualize Design Patterns, I tend to do so via classes.
 I have described [Design Patterns](https://jhumelsine.github.io/3000/01/01/preface.html#design-patterns) throughout my blog entries using [UML Class Diagrams](https://jhumelsine.github.io/2021/06/22/uml.html).

 Behavior defined in classes within these patterns can only be realized via instances of those classes.
 For many design patterns, the instance is a runtime detail that’s often assumed.
 This is prevalent in the [Essential Design Patterns](https://jhumelsine.github.io/2023/09/07/essential-design-patterns.html) for which runtime instance realization was not addressed by the GoF.
-I included instance realization mostly by introducing a [Configurer](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#configurer) without much additional detail as to how it realized the instance and injected it into the primary portion of the design.
+I included instance realization mostly by introducing a [Configurer](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#configurer) without much additional detail other than to show how it realized the instance and injected it into the primary portion of the design.

 <img src="/assets/SpecificationPlaylistObjects2.png" alt="Leaf Playlist Classes" width = "45%" align="right" style="padding-right: 35px;">

-There are some patterns where the instances are critical in defining behavior.
+There are some patterns where the instances are critical in defining emergent behavior.
 This is most prevalent in the [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html).
-Composable Design Patterns define classes with relatively limited atomic behavior from which the desired behavior emerges from the composition and coordination of those instances.
+Composable Design Patterns define classes with relatively limited atomic behavior from which the desired behavior emerges from the composition and coordination of instances of those limited behavior classes.
 No one class in a Composable Design Pattern can do __everything__, but an organized group of instances of the classes defined within the pattern can do __anything__.

 The [Interpreter Design Pattern](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html) is probably the greatest example of this.
 Each Interpreter class implements a rule in the [Grammar](https://jhumelsine.github.io/2024/04/02/interpreter-design-pattern-grammars.html) for a [Domain-Specific Language](https://jhumelsine.github.io/2024/03/18/interpreter-design-pattern-dsls.html) (DSL).
 Instances of those grammar rules are created and assembled into a parse tree by the [Parser](https://jhumelsine.github.io/2024/04/25/interpreter-design-pattern-parser.html#parser) based upon a script written in the DSL.
 Each DSL script is parsed into its own parse tree of instances which collectively exhibits the unique behaviors defined in that DSL script.
 An almost infinite set of behaviors can emerge from the assembled configuration of instances created from one finite set of rule-based classes.